nasa/fprime/docs/INSTALL.md

 pip install fprime-tools
 ```

-> Python is used by many operating systems.
-To prevent problems you are encouraged to run F´ python from within a [virtual environment](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/).
-If these tools are not installed in a virtual environment, you may need to use `sudo` to run the above command.
+> You may need to install with `sudo` or install into a [virtual environment](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/).

 ### Creating a New F´ Project